-Besides its significant "monetary exactions" ruling, the Koontz Court held that the Nollan and Dolan framework applies to denied permits just the same as conditions attached to a granted permit, which matters because landowners often face the threat of a permit denial if they refuse to accede to an extortionate condition.7 Yet Koontz left open several crucial issues that lower courts must resolve.
-The most significant question is whether legislative exactions must also satisfy the Nollan and Dolan standards.
-In this article, we examine the state of takings law in the wake of Koontz and answer yes.
+a granted permit.
+This often occurs where an applicant refuses to accede to an extortionate condition.

+But Koontz left open several crucial issues that lower courts will have to resolve.
+The most significant questions is whether legislative exactions must also satisfy the Nollan and Dolan standards.
+In this article, we answer in the affirmative by examining the state of takings law in the wake of Koontz.

-In Section I, we explore the common law backdrop for land use regulation and identify the fundamental principles that informed Nollan's nexus test and Dolan's rough proportionality test.
-In Section II, we describe the Court's Koontz decision within the historical context of takings law-with an in-depth discussion of the Nollan and Dolan decisions and the Supreme Court's subsequent elucidation of the unconstitutional conditions doctrine.
+In Section I, we describe the Court's decision in Koontz within the historical context of takings law and the unconstitutional-conditions doctrine.
 We also discuss post-Koontz scholarship.
-In Section III, we examine the theoretical foundations for Nollan, Dolan, and Koontz and address unresolved doctrinal questions.
-Finally, in Section IV, we explain the implications of Koontz and consider its application with respect to three recurring issues in exactions law: (1) legislatively imposed exactions; (b)
+In Section II, we explore the historical common-law backdrop for land use regulation and identify essential principles that should determine whether Nollan's nexus test should apply in any given case.
+In Section III, we examine, the theoretical foundations for Nollan, Dolan and Koontz, as well as the unresolved doctrinal questions.
+Finally, in Section IV, we explain the implications of Koontz, and consider its application with three recurring issues in exactions law: (a) legislatively imposed exactions; (b) open-space and aviation dedication requirements; and (c) controversial affordable-housing linkage fees.